 In fat’s place, the Western diet has trended toward our old mate sugar and refined, highly processed sources of carbohydrates.
 1;7

-It has been thought that to replicate the negative impact of high sugar intake on various cholesterol markers, one would need to eat 40% of daily calories as saturated fat!
-What?6 Granted, this stat is from decades ago.
+It has been thought that to replicate the negative impact of high sugar intake on various cholesterol markers, one would need to eat 40% of daily calories as saturated fat!6 Granted, this stat is from decades ago.
 But just because it is old doesn’t mean we should completely disregard it.

-On the subject of LDL, studies have shown that directly after consuming saturated fat, the nasty small-density LDL form decreases, and the helpful large LDL form increases.2 So yes, there may be an increase in LDL in the blood, but perhaps a helpful form predominates?
+Studies have shown that directly after consuming saturated fat, the nasty small-density LDL form decreases, and the helpful large LDL form increases.2 So yes, there may be an increase in LDL in the blood, but perhaps a helpful form predominates?

-Science is still sorting out as to whether the large LDL form is protective, and it may be that raised LDL is not enough to suggest CHD risk.7 Whatever the impact of saturated fat, over many decades polyunsaturated fat has been seen as a preferred source of fat over saturated fats in reducing incidence of cardiovascular issues.
+Science is still sorting out as to whether the large LDL form is protective, and it may be that raised LDL is not enough to suggest CHD risk.7 Whatever the impact of saturated fat, over many decades polyunsaturated fat has been seen as a preferred source of fat over saturated fats in reducing the incidence of cardiovascular disease.